Mathics3/Mathics3-development-guide/docs/project-administration/releasing.rst

 *any* time after ``mathis-scanner`` is updated, and only if changes to scanner cause a need to change mathics-pygments.

-After a release, you may want to update ``mathics-development-guide``, this document, for changes in the release process.
+After a release, you may want to update ``Mathics3-development-guide``, this document, for changes in the release process.

 .. toctree::